aboudard/ng-entrypoints-ngrx/README.md

 ## Build time

 Every secondary entrypoint has a separate build that generates a dedicated js chunk.
+When updating the code of any component, build is significantly faster since it only rebuild the small part.

 ## Load time